 However, scholars and theologians mainly women have pushed back.
 The sexualization of Mary Magdalene has effectively “silenced her” as a spiritual Mother, “cut her off at the knees,” “suppressed” her and the potential of women’s leadership in the church.
 Until her demons were identified as “the forbidden acts of the flesh,” victims of such demonic affliction were not generally held to be blameworthy [McGrath 231].
 All the women listed in Luke 8:1 as Jesus’s followers had been cured of their demons and, moreover, helped sustain the group from their own private means.
 (Might they have been independent of male authority as unmarried women of means, or as widows, or merchants?)

 Some writers in search of the authentic Magdalene cite uncanonical (read: heretical by the end of the fourth century) Gnostic texts.
 The Gospel of Philip says that Jesus loved Mary more than he did the other apostles, but at the crucial development where it was written that “he used to kiss her often on -” the manuscript is damaged and the curious or prurient among us will never know where and when Jesus kissed Mary.
 The Gospel of Mary [Magdalene] was discovered in an antiquities market in Cairo in 1896 and dated to perhaps the first half of the second century. (“The ‘Christian Gnostic’ movement and its writings date from the middle of the 2nd century AD or later.
 By then, most, if not all, of the writings that became our New Testament were 80 to 100 years old.”)
-Nevertheless it carries powerful messages from a teaching Mary Magdalene who is authorized by Jesus himself.
+Nevertheless it carries powerful messages from a Mary Magdalene, authorized by Jesus himself, who is a teacher.